Jan Wilkinson

-Janet Wilkinson (born 12 September 1958) is a British librarian and strategic leader in the HE and research sectors.
+Janet Wilkinson (born 12 September 1958) is a British librarian and strategic leader in the higher education and research sectors.
 She was the University Librarian and Director of the John Rylands University Library of the University of Manchester until 2018.
 She held the post for 10 years.

-Prior to this appointment she was Head of Higher Education for the British Library, the UK’s national library, and University Librarian and Keeper of the Brotherton Collection at University of Leeds.
+Beford this appointment she was Head of Higher Education for the British Library, the UK’s national library, and University Librarian and Keeper of the Brotherton Collection at University of Leeds.
 Wilkinson was a long-standing board member of the Consortium of University Research Libraries (CURL) - latterly Research Libraries UK (RLUK) and Deputy Librarian at the LSE.
 Prior to this she held a range of roles within the former polytechnic and college sectors.
 While at the LSE, Wilkinson gained major philanthropic support for a new library building, designed by Sir Norman Foster.
 At the University of Manchester she developed the Alan Gilbert Learning Commons, a student-centred, wholly digital, library named after Professor Alan Gilbert, the University’s former President and Vice-Chancellor.